-The Building Efficiency Accelerator (BEA) is a public-private collaboration that turns global expertise into action to accelerate local government implementation of building efficiency policies and programs.
+The Building Efficiency Accelerator (BEA) is a public-private collaboration that turns global expertise into action to help cities reduce building emissions to meet climate goals.

 Building construction and operations account for nearly 40% of energy-related CO2 emissions globally, making them among the largest contributors to climate change.
 By 2060, population growth and urbanization are set to fuel the doubling of the global building stock – a stock which will only require more cooling in a warming world.
 Without dramatic energy efficiency improvements and energy decarbonization, projected energy demand from buildings will continue to drive massive absolute increases in carbon emissions.

 Buildings are also the biggest, most cost-effective climate mitigation solution available.
 Every $1 invested in efficiency alone saves $2 in new electricity generation and distribution costs.